 Early Literacy is what children know about reading and writing before they actually learn to read and write.
-Important early literacy skills include knowledge of the alphabetic code (understanding that letters are used to represent individual sounds), phonological awareness (identifying and manipulating units of oral language), and phonemic awareness (manipulating the individual sounds in spoken words).
+Important early literacy skills include knowledge of the alphabetic code (letters are used to represent individual sounds) and phonological awareness (spoken words are made up of syllables and sounds).
 Strength in these areas is important for early reading success.

 Children with good early literacy skills: